 On successful completion of the course students will be able to:

-1. Show an understanding of the fundamental principles underlying safety and risk management
+1. Apply the fundamental principles underlying safety and risk management.

-5. Exhibit some understanding of the professional obligations related to the discipline of safety and risk management
+5. Interpret and apply the professional obligations related to the discipline of safety and risk management.

 Topics to be covered in this course include: